phseidl/jku-ml-seminar/eeg-research/individual/Hitzler/thesis/README.md

 The evaluation script can be used to evaluate the models.
 It requires the configuration of test.json.

-Here also a default configuration file for the CNN2D_LSTM is provided in the `configs/` directory.
+Here also a default configuration file for the CNN2D_LSTM is provided in the `configs/` directory for the TUH dataset.
+The path can be changed to the MIT processed path in the test.json file to evaluate the models on the CHB-MIT dataset.

 ```
 python evaluate.py